How To Avoid Getting Struck By Lightning

 - Watch for afternoon build-up of cumulus clouds.
-At the first sign of an impending storm, such as towering thunderheads, darkening skies, increased wind, or thunder and lightning, seek shelter or get to lower elevations.
+Seek shelter or go to lower elevations if you see towering thunderheads, darkening skies, increased wind, or thunder and lightning.

-- Even if a thunderstorm is approaching from a long distance, descend as far and fast as you can before taking shelter.
+- Even if a thunderstorm is approaching from a far away, descend as far and fast as you can before taking shelter.

 Count the seconds between the flash of the lightning and the sound of the thunder; divide the number of seconds by five to get a very rough estimate of the distance (in miles) that the lightning storm is away from you.